phultquist/resize/README.md

 1. This assumes that
     a) the initial image is a square
     b) the desired image is a square

-    Honestly, this is really easy to change.
-But to keep it strict for album covers, I'd like to keep it this way.
-Perhaps I'll update it in the future.
 2. **This is not very robust.** It might not work perfectly for odd image types.
 However, it works for its purpose.
 In the future I'll update it to be a useful general tool.